cpressler/traefik-demo-with-app/README.md

-curl to http://example.yourdomainname.com should redirect to https://example.yourdomainname.com If you are using the staging Let's encrypt server you will get a Certificate Exception Commenting out the Server URL for certificates should fix this AFTER you delete all the data in the current acme.json file.
+curl to http://example.yourdomainname.com should redirect to https://example.yourdomainname.com If you are using the staging Let's encrypt server you will get a Certificate Exception when browing to the webpage.

+Commenting out the Server URL for certificates should fix this AFTER you delete all the data in the current acme.json file.
 Let's encrypt has a rate limit on the production server so you do not want to do you initial testing with production.
 Using staging server URL first.